tobyweston/blog/astro/src/content/blog/2019-08-29-upgrade-raspian-stretch-to-buster.md

 ---
-title: 'Upgrade Raspbian Stretch to Buster'
+title: "Upgrade Raspbian Stretch to Buster'"
-pubDate: '2019-08-29'
+pubDate: "2019-08-29'"
 categories: 'pi'
-keywords: 'raspberry pi, pi, buster, stretch, raspbian. raspian, upgrade'
+keywords: "raspberry pi, pi, buster, stretch, raspbian. raspian, upgrade'"
-description: 'Upgrade your Raspbian install from Stretch to Buster.'
+description: "Upgrade your Raspbian install from Stretch to Buster."
 ---

 Upgrade your Raspbian install from Stretch to Buster.
 This is basically the same procedure as upgrading [Jessie to Stretch](blog/upgrade-raspian-jessie-to-stretch.md) that I covered previously.